 BA (Hons), PhD, PGCertHE

 Simon joined Middlesex in 2001, having taught at various universities in the USA.
-He teaches in the Information Systems area of Computer Science, and has served as programme leader for various courses in the Department.
+He teaches in the Business Information Systems area of Computer Science, and is currently programme leader for BSc Information Systems [Distance Learning].
 Simon specialises in computer ethics, and is interested in the social, legal and professional issues involved in designing, implementing and using ICTs.
 Recent research has looked at the ethics of smart phones, social networking services, and intelligent environments.
 Simon brings an inter-disciplinary perspective to bear on his teaching and research, drawing on an academic background in communication and cultural studies.
 He gained his doctorate from the Centre for Contemporary Cultural Studies at Birmingham University, and has published research on popular music, youth culture and arts policy.
 He also draws on practical experience of working in the music industry as a publicist for independent record labels.

 Simon Jones (2016) “Teaching Smartphone Ethics: An Interdisciplinary Approach”, ACM SIGCAS Computers and Society-Special Issue on Ethicomp 2015, Vol 45 No. 3, pp. 445-452, ACM New York.